mona-jena/Toy-Block-Factory-Web-App/README.md

 - Generating a Cutting List Report per order
 - Generating a Painting Report per order
 - Take bulk orders
-- Generate a Cutting List Report per day
+- Generate Cutting List Reports due on a particular date
-- Generate a Painting Report per day
+- Generate Painting Reports due on a particular date

 Everything will be done via the console.